 Usually, the most difficult or most challenging part of adopting a dog is the adoption process.
 The process is pretty easy once you get to know what to expect.
 If you are one of those individuals who think that the dog adoption process is too tedious, or that there would be very expensive fees then you’re not alone.
 But don’t worry, we have come up with this article to set the records straight once and for all!

 Firstly, when trying to choose where to get a pet from, convenience should be the main criteria.
-This is to be done because both buying and adopting comes with a set of advantages and disadvantages.
+This is to be done because both buying and adopting comes with a set of pet statistics, advantages and disadvantages.
 When everything is in, buying a creature is no simpler than deciding to embrace.
 Read below and find out more about the adoption process!

 What’s the process?

 Regardless of where you go, embracing a pet from a dog adoption center or an animal rescue usually comprises of 4 fundamental advances.
 The steps are:

 - Having a meeting with a haven or rescue representative

 The animal reception steps referenced above are not unchangeable.
 A few offices and associations may have an extra advance or two, for example, a personal investigation or a home visit.
 Just as the number of steps involved is not the same for every facility, the order of the steps can also vary greatly.
 For in some shelters, you may be allowed to meet available animals before you provide your details.
 While in some rescues, the volunteers may want to screen your eligibility first before you meet the available pets.

 In the following paragraphs, we’ll provide you a more detailed brief on each of the 4 steps of the dog adoption process, plus 2 additional ones.
 Simply read on and appreciate the creature’s adoption ride!